 From YCTC to YCCC

-- In February, 1997, ground was broken on a permanent 51,000 sq. ft. building and on November 3, 1997, classes begin in this new building with over 500 students enrolled in 15 programs.
-It should be noted that as part of the cost for this building, the fledgling college assumed a 20-year mortgage (a mortgage which was retired in 2017).
+In February 1997, ground was broken on a permanent 51,000 sq. ft. building, and on November 3, 1997, classes begin in this new building with over 500 students enrolled in 15 programs.
+It should be noted that as part of the cost for this building, the fledgling college assumed a 20-year mortgage (a mortgage that was retired in 2017).

 In November 1999, the College received 4.3 million dollars from a bond to expand college facilities.
 In October 2000, ground is broken on a 26,000 sq. ft. addition to its original building (C-wing), and this additional space allowed for a redesign of the College’s first-floor layout.

 In October 2001, the College officially opens its new addition to the building and the expanded facility was now 77,000 sq. ft. and meant to accommodate 1100 students.
 The College student body was 1006 by 2007 and had grown to 1398 by fall 2009.

 In July 2003, YCTC becomes York County Community College, as the state’s technical colleges expand into the seven-college Maine Community College system.

 In Fall 2013, the Precision Machining Technology program is set up in a leased facility in Sanford and the first certificate students are graduated in May 2014 and the associate degree students are graduated in May 2015.